-the 7.
-If you click <<Data Collection>> tab you will now see a set of tools for downloading data your logger for uploading to the data server.
-It can also be of assistance for diagnosing problems.
+- 7. If vou click the <<Data Collection>> tab you will now see a set of tools for downloading data for from your logger later uploading to the data server.
+It can also be of assistance for diagnosing problems. - a.

-- a.
 From the Download size selection, choose how much data you wish to retrieve, from everything the logger has stored to any unsent data since the last time the logger called in. - b.
 Click <<Download>> and choose "Archive" when prompted and the data will commence downloading.
 If you wish to stop the process, click <<Abort>> and the download will cease. - c.
 A small chart will now be displayed showing the data downloaded.
 By using your mouse to draw boxes in the graph area you can zoom into areas of interest.
 Click the small circles at the end of the drag bars to zoom out.
 By hovering your mouse over the points on the graph, you will see the exact value recorded.